ansible/community-docs/integration_tests_quick_start_guide.rst

 For example, the tests for the ``postgresql_user`` module of the ``community.postgresql`` collection are stored in the ``tests/integration/targets/postgresql_user`` directory of the collection repository.

-If there is no corresponding target there, it means that the module does not have integration tests.
+If there is no corresponding target there, then that module does not have integration tests.
 In this case, think of adding integration tests for the module.
 Refer to the :ref:`Writing tests from scratch<Writing-tests-from-scratch>` section for details.

 .. _Adding-tests-to-existing-ones: